kairos-io/kairos-docs/content/en/docs/Examples/boot_assessment_trusted_boot.md

 ## Step 1: Configuring a Service to Trigger `boot-complete.target`

-To ensure a service's success or failure impacts the boot assessment, modify its service file to interact with `boot-complete.target`:
+To ensure a service's failure impacts the boot assessment, modify its service file to interact with `boot-complete.target`:

 1. **Edit the Service File**: